opendroid-project/docs/wiki/Crave_Signing.md

-# Usage of crave_sign.sh
+# Signing Your builds in Crave

-This script automates the process of signing Android APK and APEX files using keys stored in a Backblaze B2 bucket.
+This script called crave_sign.sh automates the process of signing Android APK and APEX files using keys stored in a Backblaze B2 bucket and also sign your builds using the release keys.
 Below are the steps to use this script effectively.

 ## Prerequisites